 Large Hadron Collider putting family-run particle colliders out of business

-MANY small, local particle colliders have been forced to close since the opening of Hadron, it has been claimed.
+MANY small, local particle colliders have been forced to close since the opening of Hadron, it has emerged.

 The Tevatron accelerator in Peterborough is the latest in a string of family-owned electromagnetic propulsion facilities to succumb to the so-called ‘Hadron effect’.